Suzannah-Miller/Miller-et-al_ProteinPolarity/README.md

 # Miller-et-al_ProteinPolarity
 Accompanies Miller SG, Hoh M, Ebmeier CC, Tay, J, Ahn NG, Cooperative polarization of MCAM/CD146 and ERM family proteins in melanoma.
 Contains R and MATLAB code for the 3P (protein polarity by percentile) image analysis pipeline, kymograph analysis, and BioID proteomics analysis.
 Repository for Supplemental Data containing processed BioID proteomics results and imaging data comprised of manual annotation, machine learning classifications, and single-cell feature values from 3P pipeline analyses.
+A detailed description of the software and analyses are provided in the Supplemental Materials and Methods file.

 # License and Copyright Information
 The code in this repository is copyright (C) 2023  University of Colorado Boulder.